D9nam1c/Resume/home.md

   High level being C, C++, Java, and Python and low level being Assembly.
 - **Embedded & Soldering Projects**
   Built a custom mini laboratory power supply with several voltage outputs.
   Built a custom alarm clock featuring weather and CO₂ sensors, inspired by DIY electronics tutorials.
+  (See [Projects](prjs) section for more details)
 - **Back-end Development**
   Comfortable with C++, Python, and Java; experience developing and debugging multi-tier applications.
 - **Collaborative Development:**